jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 # Automated-ELK-Stack-Deployment
 Creation of an automated ELK Stack on a virtual, secure cloud network.
 This network was built using Microsoft Azure Cloud Service.
+The ELK Stack was deployed through the Gitbash Terminal.

 Below is the link the link diagram for the virtual secure cloud network.